ORDERING IS EASY!!!

 Beautiful, shiny paint reflects just like a mirror, and object reflections are the spoiler of body design!
 Find an open space in a large parking lot, avoiding trees, buildings, poles (and clouds) that will reflect onto your vehicle.
 Avoid parking on grass to minimize green casting on paint.

-FILL THE FRAME.
+FILL THE ENTIRE FRAME.

 Regardless of the kind of camera you have, fill the frame as completely as possible.
 If using a smartphone camera, TAKE THE PHOTO HORIZONTALLY, NOT VERTICALLY.
 This will fully utilize the resolution of your camera and capture as much detail as possible at the largest size.